cockroachdb/pebble/docs/rfcs/20211018_range_keys.md

 Snapshots prevent colors from mixing, and colors may only mix within a snapshot stripe.
-At a given sequence number, there is at most one fragmented coloring covering a point.
+At a given sequence number, there is at most one fragmented coloring within a level covering a point.
 This ensures the number of fragments within a sstable are O(N × S) where N is the number of overlapping colorings provided and S is the number of open snapshots.
 This merging avoids the quadratic blowup of fragments when range keys cannot be merged.
 Since fragments encode the range within long user keys, this is important in reducing the number of key comparisons required during iteraiton.
 This also ensures that an iterator reading at a particular sequence number is only concerned with at most one coloring span per level.

 During iteration over a LSM containing N levels, there may exist up to N coloring spans that overlap a given point.
 If the iterator had requested access